“M + T”

 Chapter 26

 La Nena Pérez was a golden rebel for José Luis.
 Her beauty bewitched all who saw her.
 For his wife Antonieta, however, she was an interloper.
-Decades later, a letter of his arrived from Andalucía.
-In it Antonieta was praised as toda una señora.
-Self deprecatingly, he lauded your father.
+Decades later, a letter from him arrived from Andalucía.
+In it, Antonieta was praised as toda una señora.
+In a self-deprecating tone, he lauded your father.
 You had mentioned that La Nena did not recognize you at a chance encounter in Caracas.
-He was beside himself learning your voice was no longer familiar to her.
-Seemingly, she had forgotten canoeing across the Tucacas Bay.
+He was beside himself on learning that your voice was no longer familiar to her.
+She seemed to have forgotten that you had once canoed across Tucacas Bay.

 Chapter 27

-How can there be love, if one is empty?
-Ennui uncovers it.
-Self importance aspires to enlightenment just as yearning does to sanctity and humility.
-It is luck to find pure love.
+How can there be love if one is empty?
+Ennui uncovers that emptiness.
+Self-importance aspires to enlightenment just as yearning does to sanctity and humility.
+To find pure love is a matter of luck.

 Chapter 28

-Before entering the university you enrolled in a course in English as a second language.
+Before entering the university, you enrolled in a course in English as a second language.
 The professor made learning exciting.
 His patience disarmed you.
-At mealtime, you spoke on and on, forgetting to eat, and he would smile tenderly.
+At mealtime, you spoke on and on, forgetting to eat, and he smiled tenderly.

 Chapter 29